 Producers make the real money

 The typical pornography performer does not become rich from working in the industry.
-By contrast the producers of pornography – often men who have never appeared in front of the camera themselves – are the ones who can make big money from the productions (Szalai, 2010).(Collis, McKee, & Hamley, 2010, p.
+By contrast the producers of pornography – often men who have never appeared in front of the camera themselves – are the ones who can make big money from the productions (Szalai, 2010).

+Researchers have demonstrated that this is not unique to the pornography industry, but is more generally the case across the Creative Industries.
+Collis et al note that:

+the ‘producer’ category is a central defining feature of entertainment.
+Art can be created by an artist purely for the purpose of self expression.
+Entertainment always has an audience in mind, and the question of how to make money from that audience to pay for the product is central to the development of all entertainment projects (Collis, McKee, & Hamley, 2010, p.
 922)

+The producer combines creative, legal and business skills, generates ideas for projects, finds the finance for them, project manages the creation of product and then oversees its distribution:

+Producing successful entertainment requires an understanding of the history of entertainment, and of the global landscape of current entertainment cultures.
+It requires an understanding of creative processes, storytelling, and working with creative teams.
+It requires a deep and critical understanding of audiences: their cultures, beliefs, values, and concerns.
+It also requires strong business skills, such as developing business plans, marketing, financing, and basic accountancy.
+Finally, successful entertainment producers need to understand the basics of entertainment law: copyright, contracts, health and safety, and intellectual property (Collis et al., 2010, pp. 921-933)

-(Collis et al., 2010, pp. 921-933)This is not unique to pornography.
-Creative Industries research shows us that in Hollywood, and indeed all film and television systems around the world – with the exception of a small number of unrepresentative stars who can earn huge salaries – most of the money in pornography is made by the producers (Spark Tech Talk, 2012), the people who come up with ideas, raise finance, put teams together and oversee the production of content (Collis et al., 2010, p.
-922).
+In Hollywood, and indeed all film and television systems around the world – with the exception of a small number of unrepresentative stars who can earn huge salaries – most of the money in pornography is made by the producers (Spark Tech Talk, 2012)..
 An important aspect of this behind-the-scenes work – in all Creative Industries – is distribution.
 Distributors ‘solicit content from companies and prepare it for global distribution’ (Jacobs, 2007, p.
 12) (see also Jeffreys, 2009, p.
 67; Ray, 2010; Reeve, 2010; Russo, 1998, p.
 23).
 Distributors have real power in the pornography business as they do across the content-driven Creative Industries.

 Much labour is ‘nomadic’